plumvillage/newsletter/src/en/articles/brother-chan-phap-niem--the-laughter-of-children-echoes.md

 author: Brother Chân Pháp Niệm
 ---

 Brother Giác Thanh was one of the elder brothers of Plum Village.
-He lived in the *“Floating Cloud Hut”* on the hill looking towards the sunrise, right by Thầy’s *Sitting Still Hut, in Upper Hamlet*.
-That is why at times he was also called “*Brother Floating Cloud*”.
+He lived in the *Floating Cloud Hut* on the hill looking towards the sunrise, right by Thầy’s *Sitting Still Hut* in Upper Hamlet.
+That is why at times he was also called *Brother Floating Cloud*.
 In the early years when the *Fleurs de Cactus* Meditation Centre in Paris, which later became *La Maison de l’Inspir*, was first established, every month Br.
 Giác Thanh would go there for a weekend to teach and guide the lay friends.
 Then he would return to the Dharma Cloud Temple to help the younger brothers progress in their practice.
-That is why some also called him *“Brother Fleurs de Cactus”*.
+That is why some also called him *Brother Fleurs de Cactus*.

+{% image "article_photos/brother-chan-phap-niem/27.jpg", "has-label" %}
+<p class="image-label"><i>Floating Cloud Hut</i></p>

-Aside from the nicknames *“Brother Floating Cloud”* and *“Brother Fleurs de Cactus”* that some knew of, there was another name given by Thầy– *“Trà Sư” (Tea Master)*.
+Aside from the nicknames *Brother Floating Cloud* and *Brother Fleurs de Cactus* that some knew of, there was another name given by Thầy– *Trà Sư (Tea Master)*.
 Perhaps this is the name that everyone liked and associated with Br.
 Giác Thanh’s Zen Master style.
-He also really liked the name *“Floating Cloud”*.
+He also really liked the name *Floating Cloud*.
 These two names captured his peace, freedom, and ease, and anyone who had a chance to approach him could enjoy these qualities because he always exuded a holy and pure energy.
 Friends from the west treasured him and loved being near him.

+{% image "article_photos/brother-chan-phap-niem/12Thay-Giac-Thanh.jpg" %}

 ## The Seeker